-- Individual safety. - Site security. - Supervision levels and knowing the whereabouts of all children at all times. - Child-on-child abuse arising from the mixed age group associations being more widespread than in normal school operation. - Staff being unfamiliar with individual welfare needs and past behaviours.
+- o Individual safety. - o Site security. - o Supervision levels and knowing the whereabouts of all children at all times. - o Child-on-child abuse arising from the mixed age group associations being more widespread than in normal school operation. - o Staff being unfamiliar with individual welfare needs and past behaviours.